 New effective date for Bill 109 planning fee refunds

 The effective date for planning application fee refunds where no decision is made within the statutory time periods that were originally in place for applications filed on or after January 1, 2023, is proposed to be changed to July 1, 2023.
 If any fee refunds were owing as a result of applications filed and not decided on between January 1 and July 1, 2023, the refund is deemed not to have been required.

 Bill 23 put in place restrictions on the ability to require more than one parking space where additional residential units are permitted as of right.
 Bill 97 proposes to clarify that official plans and zoning by-laws can still require more than one parking space for the primary residential unit.

 Employment area definition changes

 The definition of an employment area is proposed to be limited to areas where manufacturing, research and development related to manufacturing, warehousing and ancillary uses occur.
-This appears to be related to broader proposed policy changes regarding the protection of, and conversion from, employment uses, contained in the proposed 2023 PPS.
+This appears to relate to broader proposed policy changes regarding the protection of, and conversion from, employment uses.

 In addition to these changes, amendments are also proposed to the Residential Tenancies Act, which will strengthen protections against evictions due to renovations, demolitions and conversions, as well as those in respect of landlord’s own use, and clarify tenants’ rights to install air conditioners.